Understanding natural gas royalty calculations

 • Gas base royalty rate

-• The reference price set by the Ministry of Energy, Mines and Low Carbon Innovation (the greater of the producer price and the posted minimum price (PMP))
+• The reference price set by the Ministry of Energy and Climate Solutions (the greater of the producer price and the posted minimum price (PMP))

 • The average daily volume of raw gas production